-- 1) Decrypt the encrypted portion of the Encrypted payload using the encryption algorithm, key length, and SK_ei secure key (see 5.13.4.4) stored in the MGMT_DATA SA parameter (see 5.13.4.9); and - 2) Integrity check the decrypted data as follows: - 1) Use the algorithm specified by the integrity algorithm and SK_ai secure key (see 5.13.4.4) stored in the MGMT_DATA SA parameter to compute an integrity check value for the decrypted data; and - 2) Verify that the computed integrity check value matches the one found in the Encrypted payload.
+- 1) Decrypt the CYPHERTEXT field of the Encrypted payload using the contents of the INITIALIZATION VECTOR field in the Encrypted payload (see 7.7.3.5.11.1), the AAD described in 7.7.3.5.11.2, and following information from the MGMT_DATA_SA parameter (see 5.13.4.10): - A) Encryption algorithm; - B) Key length; and - C) SK_ei secure key (see 5.13.4.4); - 2) Integrity check the decrypted data using the integrity algorithm specified in the MGMT_DATA SA parameter as follows: - A) If the integrity algorithm is not AUTH_COMBINED, then compute an integrity check value for the decrypted data using the specified integrity algorithm and SK_ai secure key (see 5.13.4.4) stored in the MGMT_DATA SA parameter; or - B) If the integrity algorithm is AUTH_COMBINED, then compute an integrity check value for the decrypted data in combination with decrypting the CYPHERTEXT field in step 1); and - 3) Verify that the computed integrity check value matches the one contained in the INTEGRITY CHECK VALUE field in the Encrypted payload (see 7.7.3.5.11.1).

 If the integrity checking of the Encrypted payload fails, then the SECURITY PROTOCOL OUT command shall be terminated with CHECK CONDITION status, with the sense key set to ILLEGAL REQUEST, and the additional sense code set to UNABLE TO DECRYPT PARAMETER LIST.
+The IKEv2-SCSI CCS state being maintained for the I_T_L nexus on which the command was received, if any, shall not be affected by this error.